int08h/blog/content/post/web-as-minecraft-or-cod.md

 >
 > Despite the lavish production values, there's a strange sameness to everything.
 You're always in the same brown war zone.

-Do you every feel that way?
+Do you ever feel that way?
 Do you find many large web properties have a creepy similarity?

 ## Conclusion